it3xl/call_batch_from_wix_msi/README.md

-# call_batch_from_wix_msi
+# Hot to call batch CMD files from under WiX Toolset MSI

-It shows how to call a batch .bat-file or any external program from under WiX Toolset MSI
+Ths project shows how to call .bat files or any external program from under WiX Toolset installer project of MSI